 - If you already have a chat going with three people and you create a new chat with those same three people, there will be two different chats with individuals in two different conversations.
 So avoid duplicating chats at all possible.

-- Add participants to the chat and decide whether or not that they get to see the prior discussions
+- Add participants to the chat and decide whether that they get to see the prior discussions